Pratima4003/LMS/SRS.md

-Sure Pratima — I’ll generate **detailed project requirements** based strictly on the content inside your attached `LMS.md` file.
-Here is the full analysis and a complete SRS-style requirement document.

----

 # ✅ **Learning Management System — Detailed Requirements Document (Based on LMS.md)**

 Below is a structured Software Requirements Specification (SRS) derived from your provided overview.